 As before, click LB on Rotate.
-Move the cursor into the 'Plan 1' view and rotate the plot frame about it's insertion point.
+Move the cursor into the view Plan 1 and rotate the plot frame about it's insertion point.
 When you have the cursor positioned appropriately, click LB and MB to confirm the selection.

-Then click LB on the Translate button and move the plot frame in view 'Plan 1'.
+Then click LB on the Translate button and move the plot frame in view Plan 1.
 You will notice that the rotation angle is maintained as you move the cursor.
 When you have the cursor positioned appropriately, click LB and MB to confirm the selection.